vzool/docs/app/user-guide.md

 ### Searching

 You can easily search through items by entering a query into the search box in the header.
-This is a quick but blunt tool for finding specific items.
+This is a quick tool for finding specific items.
 When not in use, the search input displays the number of items displayed.

 ### Filtering